 The University supports student-led initiatives that help you gain practical experience of management.
 The Business Student Society organises events and guest speakers, as well as attending tours of various companies.
 With its professional approach, it’s a great way to put into practice the lessons about how to make organisations function effectively.
 There is something for every student who is studying a subject related to business.

 It is usually possible to take a module from the University Language Scheme, which will earn credits towards your degree.
-Language skills increase your international mobility and you can choose between French, German, Spanish, Japanese and Chinese at a range of levels.
+Language skills increase your international mobility and you can choose between French, German, Spanish, Mandarian, Japanese and Arabic at a range of levels.
 If your first language is not English, please check with your tutor about entry requirements.

 Staff and students talk about the benefits of the University Language Scheme:

-The University of Sunderland is committed to ensuring that every student has an impressive range of opportunities to enhance their CV and gain valuable experience.
+The University of Sunderland is committed to ensuring that every student has an impressive range of opportunities to enhance their CV and gain valuable experience: